-Psoriasis is a chronic skin condition resulting from an autoimmune disease in which the immune system produces too many skin cells.
+Psoriasis is a chronic skin condition resulting from an autoimmune disease in which your immune system produces too many skin cells.
 The cells accumulate on the surface of your skin.
-The shed skin cells form red welts that are thick and raised and may have silvery scales.
+As the skin cells shed, they form red welts that are thick and raised and may have silvery scales.
 The welts can be painful or itchy.

-Common treatments include topical medications that reduce inflammation, or oral medications that suppress your immune system.
+Common treatments include topical medications that reduce inflammation, and oral or injected medications that suppress your immune system.
 However, another form of treatment for psoriasis involves one of the most natural elements on earth: the sun.